Figs Nutritional Value and 11 Health Benefits

 Commonly grown in southwestern Asia, figs grow on the Ficus tree (Ficus carica), which is a member of the mulberry family.
 Interestingly, the fig is supposedly one of the first few plants, which were cultivated by humans during the early years.
 It is presumed that the figs were the ‘only’ cultivated plants for a thousand years.
 Romans ate figs with great delight.
 The Bible is known to hold the first reference to figs.

 It is believed that when Adam and Eve were in the Garden of Eden, they had clad themselves with fig leaves.
-Hence, figs hold utmost importance in Christian culture.
+Hence, figs hold the utmost importance in Christian culture.
 Figs are highly nutritious and have great medicinal uses.
 They can be eaten fresh as well as dried or jammed, and hence are always available.
 Not just the fruit, but the leaves of the tree are also edible.

 In the following lines, we have provided details about the nutritional content and health benefits of figs. Go through them and note what good fig does to humans!

-Fig Nutritional Facts
+Figs Nutritional Value and Facts

 Amount of Fig: 1 cup